Brian Schatz: Political positions

-According to New York magazine, Schatz is a progressive but not a "Sanders-style bomb-thrower".
-He was characterized as a low-profile yet highly influential senator in pushing fellow Democrats to adopt progressive policy positions.
+In 2018, New York magazine called Schatz a progressive but not a "bomb thrower" like Bernie Sanders.
+It characterized him as a low-profile but highly influential senator in pushing fellow Democrats to adopt progressive policy positions in the 2020 Democratic Party presidential primaries.
+In November 2025, Puck called Schatz "a leader of the party's progressive wing" who might be opposed by moderate Democrats if he runs to succeed Chuck Schumer as the Senate Democratic leader as his selection would run "counter to the tradition of Senate leaders who care more about winning than ideology".

 Abortion

 Schatz is pro-choice.
 He supports access to legal abortion without restrictions.

 Budget and economy

 Schatz supports income tax increases to balance the budget and federal spending to support economic growth.

 LGBTQ+ rights

 Schatz supports same-sex marriage.
 He sponsored legislation in 2015 to allow married gay couples to have equal access to the veterans benefits and Social Security they have earned.
 Schatz supports LGBTQIA+ rights.
 He received a 100% rating from the Human Rights Campaign.
 Schatz supports transgender rights.

 Drugs

 Schatz stopped short of calling for the legalization of marijuana in Hawaii in 2014, and has called for the criminalization of date-rape drugs.
 In 2016, he advocated for immunity for banks offering services to marijuana businesses.